pysb/pysb/doc/tutorial.rst

 issuing commands from a *Python* prompt (whether it be actual *Python* or a shell such as *iPython*.
 See :doc:`installation` for details).

 ..
-Note:: Familiarity with rules-based biomodel encoding tools such as `BioNetGen`_ or `Kappa`_ would be useful to users unfamiliar with *Rules-based* approaches to modeling.
-A short :doc:`rulesprimer` is included for new users.

-..
-Note:: Although a new user can go through the tutorial to understand how PySB works, a basic understanding of the Python programming language is essential.
-See the :doc:`installation` section for some *Python* suggestions.
+Note:: A basic understanding of Python and rules-based modeling is assumed.

 Modeling with PySB
 ==================